 Take a look at our Parent information below to see why your child should choose Warrington Collegiate in helping them take their next step in education.

 There are a variety of choices available for 14-19 year olds, therefore making the right choice can be difficult.
 We invite year 10 and year 11 pupils, and their parent/carers to attend Open Evenings.
-The next Open Evening dates for 2013/14 Academic year will be listed soon.

 This is a perfect opportunity for you and your son/daughter to see the facilities available at Warrington Collegiate, get a feel for college life and find out about the courses available.